USEPA/PDW_Paper_2020/README.md

 ## Import constructed domestic well data (/scripts/04_Constructed_Wells_Spatial_Join.R)

   This step takes the locations of known constructed wells (between 1990 and 2010) for the twenty states in our analysis and runs them through a spatial join in order to count the number of wells constructed for time periods of 1990-2000 and 2000-2010 for each block group within those twenty states.
+Due to size limitations of the constructed well database, we cannot host it here on GitHub.
+If you are interested in using it, please refer to the contact information at the bottom of this page.

 ## Calculate Estimates (/scripts/05_calculate_Estimates.R)